TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 8 - True Visibility Suite Dashboards/3.8.3-netapp-storage/_index.md

 ![](3.8.3-fig-7.png)

 In the top right of each Metric Chart widget there are two buttons, one graph icon and the ellipses (three vertical dots) for more detail.
-Hovering over the graph indicates that it’s for Correlation.
+Hovering over the graph indicates that it's for Correlation.

 ![](3.8.3-fig-8.png)